How to recover unsaved Excel files:

 Excel AutoSave automatically saves a copy of your workbook at regular intervals, ensuring that you will always have a backup in case of an unexpected event.
 To enable AutoSave, simply click the "File" tab and select "Options".
 In the Save category, check the box next to Save AutoRecover information every _ minutes.

 You can also choose how often you would like Excel to save your workbook by changing the number of minutes in the text box.
-In addition to enabling AutoSave, there are several other steps you can take to avoid Excel data loss.
+In addition to enabling AutoSave, you can take several other steps to avoid unsaved Excel file not in recovery issues.

 1. Save your workbook regularly.